 The Susman Godfrey Prize for 1L and 2L Students

-In 2020 the firm announced The Susman Godfrey Prize, an honor awarded annually to up to 12 students of color who are finishing their first or second year at an eligible law school.
-Recipients of the Prize will receive $2,500 plus an offer for a summer clerkship at any of the Susman Godfrey offices.
+In 2020 the firm announced the Susman Godfrey Prize, an honor awarded annually to up to 12 students of color who are finishing their first or second year at an eligible law school.
+Recipients of the SG Prize will receive $3,000 plus an offer for a summer clerkship at any of the Susman Godfrey offices.
+Learn about our past winners: 2022, 2021.